 The truth is, the majority of people will not be able to tell color differences apart easily.
 Here’s a comprehensive article that reveals how diamonds with different colors will compare against each other.

-Now, I know most consumers will strive to purchase a diamond with the best grades that they can afford.
-However, one of the mistakes that many beginners make is the assumption that a higher color will make a diamond more beautiful.
+Now, I know most consumers will strive to purchase a diamond with the best grades they can afford.
+However, one of the mistakes that beginners make is the assumption that a higher color rating will make a diamond more beautiful.

-For example, let’s say you have two G colored diamonds (one 5 carats and one 0.5 carats) in a side by side comparison.
-It will be easier for you to notice a nuance of yellow in the larger diamond even though both may have the same color grade.
+For example, let’s say you have two I colored diamonds, a 5 carat and a 0.5 carat, and you place them in a side by side comparison.
+It would be easier for you to notice a nuance of yellow in the larger diamond even though both may have the same GIA color grade.